-Amazing Adaptations: The Dinosaur Adventure
+Amazing Adaptations: The Great Dinosaur Adventure

-Join Cope and Marsh as they go on and adventure back in time.
+Join Cope and Marsh as they go on an adventure back in time.
 Through puppets and song, students; learn about how dinosaurs adapted to the world.
 HINT: They were actually a lot like adaptations today.

 Think bugs are gross?
 Think again!
 We'll take you and your students on a 3,000-mile adventure and show you why they're actually the coolest creatures around.
 The musical, interactive performance introduces students to metamorphosis and the interdependence of plants and animals.